ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

         }
     }

+This is [the value updated callback](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518708-peripheral) (made when the value of the "answer" Characteristic has been updated).

 As before, the first thing we do, is clear the timeout.

 Then, we check for errors, notifying the SDK user, and terminating the process if one is encountered.

 Finally, we get the new answer from the Characteristic.

-The answer will be in a [`Data`](https://developer.apple.com/documentation/foundation/data) format, so we need to convert that to a UTF-8 String, and set our ["`answer`"](https://github.com/LittleGreenViper/ITCB/blob/17ce8ea46e54761a0602e20a2749a8558740ff0f/Final-CompleteImplementation/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L136) variable to that.
-The ["`answer`"](https://github.com/LittleGreenViper/ITCB/blob/17ce8ea46e54761a0602e20a2749a8558740ff0f/Final-CompleteImplementation/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L136) property has a `didSet` observer that will notify the SDK user there is an answer:
+The answer will be in a [`Data`](https://developer.apple.com/documentation/foundation/data) format, so we need to convert that to a UTF-8 String, and set our ["`answer`"]() variable to that.
+The ["`answer`"]() property has a `didSet` observer that will notify the SDK user there is an answer:

     public var answer: String! = nil {
         didSet {